-License Agreement
+Madewell License Agreement

-On October 20, 2005 we entered into a trademark license agreement with Mr. Drexler, our Chairman and Chief Executive Officer, and Millard S. Drexler, Inc., a corporation of which Mr. Drexler is a principal, whereby Mr. Drexler granted us a thirty-year exclusive, worldwide license to use a trademark and associated intellectual property rights owned by him to develop a supplemental clothing, footwear and accessories line.
-In consideration for the license, we will reimburse Mr. Drexler's actual costs expended in acquiring and developing this mark (not to exceed \$300,000 in total), pay royalties of \$1 per year during the term of the license, and recognize Mr. Drexler as "founder" and "creator" of any business developed in connection with this mark.
+On October 20, 2005 we entered into a trademark license agreement with Mr. Drexler, our Chairman and Chief Executive Officer, and Millard S. Drexler, Inc., a corporation of which Mr. Drexler is a principal, whereby Mr. Drexler granted us a thirty-year exclusive, worldwide license to use the "Madewell" trademark and associated intellectual property rights owned by him to develop a supplemental clothing, footwear and accessories line.
+In consideration for the license, we have reimbursed Mr. Drexler \$242,300 for the actual costs expended in acquiring and developing this mark, and will pay royalties of \$1 per year during the term of the license, and recognize Mr. Drexler as "founder" and "creator" of any business developed in connection with this mark.
 We also agreed that, during Mr. Drexler's employment, we will not assign or spin off ownership of the mark without his consent other than as part of a sale of the entire company (except that we may pledge or hypothecate our interest in the mark as part of bank or other financings).